Doubly Regularized Entropic Wasserstein Barycenters

-where $V[\mu^*_{\lambda,\tau}]=\sum_{k=1}^K w_k \phi_k[\mu^*_{\lambda,\tau}] \in \Cc^{p}(\Xx)$ satisfies the regularity estimates of Prop.~\ref{prop:Reg_G}. \end{theorem} \end{assbox} \begin{proof} The functional $G_\lambda$ is weakly continuous and $H$ is weakly lower-semicontinuous~\cite[Sec.~7.1.2]{santambrogio2015optimal} so $F_\lambda$ is weakly lower-semicontinuous.
-It is not identically $+\infty$ since the normalized Lebesgue measure on $\Xx$ is a feasible point.
-Since $\Pp(\Xx)$ is weakly compact, the direct method of the calculus of variations tells us that there exists at least one minimizer $\mu^*_{\lambda,\tau}$.
+where $V[\mu^*_{\lambda,\tau}]=\sum_{k=1}^K w_k \phi_k[\mu^*_{\lambda,\tau}] \in \Cc^{p}(\Xx)$ satisfies the regularity estimates of Prop.~\ref{prop:Reg_G}.
+Moreover, if $\mu\in \Pp(\Xx)$ is absolutely continuous and satisfies~\eqref{eq:characterization}, then $\mu=\mu^*_{\lambda,\tau}$. \end{theorem} \end{assbox} \begin{proof} The functional $G_\lambda$ is weakly continuous and $H$ is weakly lower-semicontinuous~\cite[Sec.~7.1.2]{santambrogio2015optimal} so $F_{\lambda,\tau}$ is weakly lower-semicontinuous.
+It is not identically $+\infty$ since it takes a finite value for the normalized Lebesgue measure on $\Xx$.
+Since $\Pp(\Xx)$ is weakly compact, we deduce from the direct method of the calculus of variations that there exists at least one minimizer $\mu^*_{\lambda,\tau}$.
 Moreover $F_{\lambda,\tau}$ is strictly convex (Prop.~\ref{prop:strong-convexity}), so the minimizer is unique and since $H(\mu^*_\lambda)<\infty$ this measure is absolutely continuous.
-The first order optimality condition states that there exists $C\in \RR$ such that

-It remains to observe that $\mu^*_{\lambda,\tau}$ must have full support on $\Xx$ (this is because of the infinite negative slope of $s\log(s)$ at $0$, see e.g.~\cite[Prop.~8.7]{santambrogio2015optimal} for details in a similar context) to obtain the formula for the minimizer. \end{proof} Interestingly, the minimizer of $F_{\lambda,\tau}$ for $\tau>0$ has always full support in $\Xx$ even when none of the marginals $\nu_1,\dots,\nu_K$ have.
-This property is not satisfied when $\tau=0$ or for the Sinkhorn Divergence barycenter (see Section \ref{sec:gaussians} for the case of point mass marginals).
+Finally the implicit expression of the minimizer (Eq.~\eqref{eq:characterization}) and the fact that it is a sufficient optimality condition is proved in Prop.~\ref{prop:general-min-entropy-pb}. \end{proof} Interestingly, the minimizer of $F_{\lambda,\tau}$ for $\tau>0$ has always full support in $\Xx$ even when none of the marginals $\nu_1,\dots,\nu_K$ have.
+This property -- which may or may not be desirable depending on contexts -- is not satisfied when $\tau=0$ or for the Sinkhorn Divergence barycenter (see Section \ref{sec:gaussians} for the case of point mass marginals).